Cure Violence Has Had a Big Year in 2017

 The Movement to Make Violence a Health Issue

-- We participated in three congressional briefings on violence as a health issue, and out partners have participated in many more
+- Participated in three congressional briefings on violence as a health issue, and out partners have participated in many more

-- We co-led a national conference centered on violence as a health issue – the Healing Justice Alliance Annual Conference
+- Co-led a national conference centered on violence as a health issue – the Healing Justice Alliance Annual Conference

-- We continued to convene and co-lead a group of more than 400 partners who have joined us as part of the National Collaborative on Violence as a Health Issue, which serves to lead and guide the movement (www.violenceepidemic.org)
+- Continued to convene and co-lead a group of more than 400 partners who have joined us as part of the National Collaborative on Violence as a Health Issue, which serves to lead and guide the movement (www.violenceepidemic.org)